Broadband connection types explained

 Wireless broadband is an alternative to customers in areas where DSL or fibre is not available.
-A small transmitter in your local area broadcasts wireless signals that are picked up by a small antenna on your house, which channels the signal to a router or connection point inside the house.
+A small transmitter in your local area broadcasts wireless signals that are picked up by a small antenna on your house, which channels the signal to a router or connection point inside your home.

 One of the big advantages of fixed wireless broadband is that it offers a ‘symmetrical’ connection, which means that you can upload data at the same speed as you download.
 Most other services usually have a much slower upload than download speed.

-Speeds are generally limited to 7Mb, but some services can offer up to 10Mb or even 30Mb.
+Speeds are generally limited to 7Mbps, but some services can offer up to 10Mbps or even 30Mbps.
 Among the downsides are that coverage can be patchy and installation costs can be pricey.

-Fixed wireless broadband is common in rural areas that are not well served by phone line and cable based broadband providers.
+Fixed wireless broadband is common in rural areas that are not well served by phone lines and cable-based broadband providers.

 If you live in a part of the country with no cable, fibre, ADSL, fixed wireless or even mobile broadband service, but you need a reliable connection, satellite might be the answer.

-Some satellite users also experience latency which is caused by the distance the signal has to travel.
-This can affect live gaming, and services like Skype.
+Some satellite users also experience latency (i.e. delay) which is caused by the distance the signal has to travel.
+This can affect live gaming, streaming and services like Skype.

 If you found this guide helpful, you may be interested in taking a look at some of our other broadband guides: